Avant STAMP for ASL

 For every test purchased and delivered, a portion of the proceeds will be contributed to Bridges Oregon in support of its mission.

-Avant STAMP for ASL helps both Children of Deaf Adults (CODA) and ASL second language learners earn world language high school or college credits with language skills they have acquired at home.
+Avant STAMP for ASL helps both Children of Deaf Adults (CODA) and ASL second language learners earn world language high school or college credits for their acquired language skills.
 Increase access and equity to higher-level courses and programs by offering the Avant STAMP for ASL test!

 By delivering accurate data on test takers’ real-world language proficiency levels, Avant STAMP for ASL can help place students with some American Sign Language skills into appropriate class levels.